-“The only thing worse than training your employees and having them leave is not training them and having them stay.”
+Henry Ford, legendary founder of the Ford empire, once said, “The only thing worse than training your employees and having them leave is not training them and having them stay.”

 Ford’s famous words have come to represent what all leaders and managers know to be true: The development of employees is critical to organisational success in more ways than one.

 In the two centuries since Ford first recognised the importance of employee development, our understanding of why it is so important has significantly evolved.
-To put it simply, employee development is critical because, if you don’t train your employees, they leave: According to LinkedIn, 93% of all employees will stay longer with a company if they’re offered development opportunities.
+To put it simply, employee development is critical because, if you don’t train your employees, they leave: According to LinkedIn, 93 per cent of all employees will stay longer with a company if they’re offered development opportunities.
 Beyond this, employees who are offered the opportunity to develop are more engaged in their work, as well as more productive.

 In today’s ever-evolving work environment, continuous employee development is essential to employees building the skills sets required to do their job.
 Put simply, leaders and managers in every business need to recognise that employee development programs are not an option – they are an essential part of leading a successful business.